-The Las Vegas shrine to corporate greed, arrogance, mismanagement and just plain stupid ideas created by out of touch, over paid corporate committees, opens its doors tomorrow.
+The Las Vegas shrine to corporate greed, arrogance, mismanagement, and just plain stupid ideas that were created by out-of-touch, overpaid corporate committees, opens its doors tomorrow morning.

-It’s called CityCenter.
 That $9 billion albatross to the Vegas skyline starts to open its doors on Tuesday.
 Changing the Las Vegas forever.
 The sad thing is that it won’t matter if this project works or fails, we will be stuck looking at this ungodly group of steel and glass structures for generations to come.
-As if from a fake Manhattan skyline polpped down in the middle of the Las Vegas Strip for all to see..
+A fake Manhattan skyline plopped down in the middle of the Las Vegas Strip for all to see.
+What were they thinking?

 As anyone who has read this blog knows, I am not a big fan of this failure in the making.
-It’s half owned by some of the people who are suspected of helping pay for and plan the 9/11 attacks (Dubai).
-The other half of the project is owned by one of the largest, most out of touch casino companies in America (MGM).
+It’s half-owned by some of the people who are suspected of helping pay for and plan the 9/11 attacks on America.
+(Dubai).
+The other half of the project is owned by one of the largest, most out-of-touch casino companies in America (MGM).

 Just goes to show you what happens when you have a management team that looks at spreadsheets instead of customers.
 If they had any clue to who their customers were, this thing would never have been built.

-If I lived in New York or Chicago, I guess I would sit around the fern bar with my friends, drink funny fruity drinks and rave about how this is such an amazing addition to the already clogged skyline of similarly exotic buildings that will save the environment and provide jobs for the lower class..
+If I lived in New York or Chicago, I guess I would sit around the fern bar with my friends, drinking funny fruity drinks and rave about how this is such an amazing addition to the already clogged skyline of exotic buildings that will save the environment and provide jobs for the “lower class”.

-To add insult to injury, rumors are abound that the two men, the chief architects of this booming economy we are experiencing; senator Harry Reid and president Obama, may come out to slap themselves on the back for making this “dream“ happen.
+To add insult to injury, rumors abound that the two men, the chief architects of this booming economy we are experiencing; slimy Senator Harry Reid and President Obama, may come out to slap themselves on the back for making this “dream“ happen.
 God help us all.
-Just what we need, the two fools who killed the Vegas economy now wants to take credit for this!!
+Just what we need, the two fools who killed the Vegas economy now want to take credit for this!!

 Vadara opens first.
 1,500 suites and penthouse suites.
 Rooms rates begin at $129 (how bad is that??)